ojplg/gotdp/README.md

 * Better selection form
 * Figure out why capitalization of names on form is fucked up
 * Rules for how the pool is settled
+* Fix many-to-many relationship between selection and selections: should by one-to-many

 # Characters